Glenden, Queensland: History

 Glenden was constructed by the Mount Isa Mines company (now Glencore) to provide accommodation for workers at their Newlands coal mine.
 The site, 30 kilometres from the mine, was chosen in 1981 and was constructed by the company and then given to the Shire of Nebo (which was amalgamated in 2008 to become Isaac Region) to administer.

 Glenden State School opened on 25 January 1982.

 Glenden Post Office opened circa 1983.

 Glenden Christian School opened on 5 January 1995 but closed on 3 February 1997.

+In 2023, there was outrage when it was announced that the town of Glenden would be demolished as it was a requirement of the original mine approval that a complete rehabilitiation of the area was undertaken when the mine closed.
+This announcement came at a time of high levels of homelessness in Queensland due to a shortage of homes.
+On 18 August 2023, the Queensland Premier Annastacia Palaszczuk announced that legislation would be enacted to prevent the demolition of the town.